MENU

 }).draw();

-Documentation for the function
+Documentation for the option

 Using gradients instead of clipping

 As well as using clipping to achieve this kind of chart you may find it easier to use gradients instead.
-You need the point at which colors change as a pixel value and you can get this using the obj.getYCoord method.
+You need the point at which colors change as a pixel value and you can get this using the obj.getYCoord function.
 You can use the firstdraw event to get the coordinate and then, when you've set the gradient, call the RGraph.redraw function to redraw the chart.
 Because you're using the firstdraw event - not the draw event - that code won't be run again.
 Here's some sample source code that's taken from the line-multi-color.html demo in the download archive.

 <script>